Everest Base Camp Helicopter Tour

 Fair and reasonable Cost

-Your safety is our priority
+Your safety is our priority.

-Obviously, the safety of our trekkers and team is the utmost priority of MyEverestTrip.
-Our guide and porters who shall accompany you for the trip will have their insurance.
+The safety of our trekkers and team is the utmost priority of MyEverestTrip.
+Our guide and porters, who shall accompany you for the trip, will have their insurance.
 We also encourage Travel insurance for our trekkers.
-Our treks and trips have been so designed that you only walk an appropriate distance.
+Our treks and expeditions have been so designed that you only walk an appropriate distance.
 In any case of emergency, you will always have our back.

 Responsible and Eco-Friendly